abroniewski/Child-Wasting-Prediction/README.md

     0.05629900026844118 0.849862258953168
     ```

-4. The below code will generate the extracted features data file from conflict data.
+4. The below code will extract the features from raw conflict data.
 The output data is saved in acled folder.

 ```
 python3 src/feature_engineering.py